-EDI Solution Providers offer EDI Solutions that support the EDIFACT standard for a wide range of use cases.
+EDI Service providers offer EDI Solutions that support the EDIFACT standard for a wide range of use cases.
 Some of the most common use cases of EDIFACT include:

-- International Trade: EDIFACT is widely used to exchange information related to shipping, customs clearance, and other trade-related activities.
+- International Trade: EDIFACT was in wide use to exchange information related to shipping, customs clearance, and other trade-related activities.
 The standard supports various documents, including invoices, purchase orders, bills of lading, and more.

-- Healthcare: EDIFACT is used in the healthcare industry to exchange patient data, medical records, and other healthcare-related documents between healthcare providers, insurance companies, and government agencies.
+- Healthcare: The healthcare industry uses EDIFACT to exchange patient data, medical records, and other healthcare-related documents between healthcare providers, insurance companies, and government agencies.

-- Automotive: EDIFACT is used in the automotive industry to exchange information related to the production, shipping, and delivery of automotive parts and vehicles.
+- Automotive: The automotive industry uses EDIFACT to exchange information related to the production, shipping, and delivery of automotive parts and vehicles.

-- Retail: EDIFACT is used in the retail industry to exchange information related to orders, invoices, and shipping information between retailers and their suppliers.
+- Retail: The use of EDIFACT in the retail industry is to exchange information related to orders, invoices, and shipping information between retailers and their suppliers.

-- Transportation: EDIFACT is used in the transportation industry to exchange information related to shipping, logistics, and freight forwarding.
+- Transportation: For the transportation industry, the use of EDIFACT is to exchange information related to shipping, logistics, and freight forwarding.

 Compared to EDIFACT, the ANSI Standard X12 EDI Format is widely used in North America and is often favoured by regional businesses.
 Some critical differences between EDIFACT and ANSI X12 include the structure of the messages, the data elements and segments used, and the syntax of the messages.
 EDI Solution Providers offer solutions that support EDIFACT and ANSI X12, allowing businesses to choose the standard that best fits their needs.
 Ultimately, the choice between EDIFACT and ANSI X12 will depend on various factors, including the industry, trading partners involved, and use case.